-When considering what makes Deron School so special, one must look to the expert, caring guidance provided to staff and students alike by founders Ronald and Diane Alter.
+When considering what makes The Deron School so special, one must look to the expert, caring guidance provided to staff and students alike by founders Ronald and Diane Alter.

 As young professionals working with multiply disabled children over four decades ago, they realized that existing educational programs in the public sector were not meeting the needs of these children.

-Consequently, in November of 1967, they founded the Deron School.
-Over the next 47 years, Deron School evolved from a one-room program with a single student into two comprehensive school programs providing essential educational services to more than 225 disabled students from eight New Jersey counties.
+Consequently, in November of 1967, they founded The Deron School.
+Over the next 52 years, The Deron School evolved from a one-room program with a single student into two comprehensive campuses providing essential educational services to more than 225 disabled students from eight New Jersey counties.